hossainchisty/Task-Tracking-Tool/README.md

 Keeping a history of completed tasks can help users track their progress over time, identify patterns, and improve their productivity.

+### **User Activity**

+This feature allows users to track their activity on the platform, including the number of tasks created, completed, and deleted, and the time spent on each task.
+It can help users identify their most productive times of day and make adjustments to their workflow accordingly.

 ## **Conclusion**

 With its range of features this task tracking tool is a powerful tool for anyone looking to stay organized and productive.